stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 </ul>

 <p>As I was the only researcher in this experiment and the study itself had a limited time span I focused only on the momentary UX which from my personal experience is the most insightful, most revealing and of course the easiest to quantitatively test.
 Momentary UX explains how many positive emotions (or negative) are evoked during the interaction with the system.
 What I discovered is that playing both of these games leaves people with significantly positive feelings afterwards or in other words makes them significantly happier than they were before playing the game.
-However, the biggest finding of this study is that the levels of positive evoked emotions were so much more expressed in the AR version than they were in the VR.
+However, the biggest finding of this study is that the levels of positive emotions were so much more expressed in the AR version than they were in the VR.
 This can be clearly seen on the following illustration:</p>

 <a >
     <center><img src="{{ site.baseurl }}/img/FinalGraph.png" alt="Difference of Momentary UX between VR and AR game versions"></center>